 - Commands that have more than one Ombudsman; it is at the Commands discretion to submit one or all as a joint nomination.

-- The ROC will review nomination packages for alignment with policy and tracking.
+- The ROC will forward all packages to the appropriate District Command Master Chief (review nomination packages for alignment with policy and tracking.
 All nominations will be screened for Award eligibility and Ombudsman Program compliance.

-District Command Master Chiefs (CMC) administer the District OOY process and convene a District OOY selection committee in accordance with applicable District instructions.
+District Command Master Chiefs (CMC) administer the District OOY process and convene a District OOY selection committee in accordance with applicable District instructions and,.

 - Chair the OOY selection committee and tally individual scores to determine the District nominee.
 The District CMC will only vote in the event of a tie.